Yuuvasri-R/SR-Flip-Flop/README.md

 **PROGRAM**

 Program for flipflops and verify its truth table in quartus using Verilog programming.
-Developed by:MERLIN M RegisterNumber:25017648
+Developed by:Yuuvasri R RegisterNumber:25003422

 ```
 module exp6(S,R,c1k,Q,Qbar);